Does photographing takes away from the experience?

 To avoid tiring you with lot of numbers and statistical methods that you might not be familiar with, we can simplify the research method by saying that they tried to understand how taking photos influences the enjoyment of an activity by comparing the answers given by a group of people that did take photo during the activity with those of the group that did not.

-S.1 and S.2, people were asked to enjoy the experience naturally, so that both groups were actually allowed to take photos, but only one of them was requested to take a minimum of ten photos.
+In S.1 and S.2, people were asked to enjoy the experience naturally, so that both groups were actually allowed to take photos, but only one of them was requested to take a minimum of ten photos.

-S.3, the photo group was allowed to take photos throughout a virtual experience.
+In S.3, the photo group was allowed to take photos throughout a virtual experience.
 While watching on a monitor they could take photos by clicking with their mouse (a camera frame was superimposed on the video).

-S.4 the photo taking group was exposed to viewing a concert where the singer was standing against a white background (homogenous environment) or to the same virtual tour used in S.3.
+Using the same method of S.3, in S.4 the photo taking group was exposed to viewing a concert where the singer was standing against a white background (homogenous environment) or to the same virtual tour used in S.3.

-S.7, but here the photo-taking group was split in two.
+The same method was used in S.7, but here the photo-taking group was split in two.
 One of them had to take photos by clicking with the mouse, while the other one had to move a bulky DSLR camera.
 This variant was introduced to understand if enjoyment can be affected by the intrusiveness of a physical big camera.

 A virtual tour was also used in S.5, where the researchers asked to the first group to take photos and the second only to plan to take a photo.

-S.6, researchers measured the amount of time spent focusing on the photographed subject and the one spent watching anything else, in order to study and understand how engagement relate to enjoyment.
+In S.6, researchers measured the amount of time spent focusing on the photographed subject and the one spent watching anything else, in order to study and understand how engagement relate to enjoyment.

-S.8, they wanted to test if taking photos in an environment where the participants are actively engaged would affect the level of enjoyment, to understand if taking a photograph may become a distraction when you are called to participate in an activity.
+In S.8, they wanted to test if taking photos in an environment where the participants are actively engaged would affect the level of enjoyment, to understand if taking a photograph may become a distraction when you are called to participate in an activity.

-S.9, the research studied how taking a photo in a negative environment influences the perception of the setting and the experience.
+In the last study, S.9, the research studied how taking a photo in a negative environment influences the perception of the setting and the experience.

 A very important variable that was maintained in all the studies is that none of the participants had access to the photos during the activity, this to avoid the effect of revisiting the experience.